-The Specialized Assets Group is announce the sale of Lake Okanagan Resort.
+The Unique Properties Group is pleased to announce the sale of Lake Okanagan Resort.
 Located on almost 5,000 feet of waterfront, the Resort lies 20 minutes north of the communities of Westbank and Kelowna on Lake Okanagan's quiet north arm.
 Offering a wide range of amenities, the Resort includes a marina, golf course, accommodation, food and beverage facilities, a spa, and, the Okanagan's only beach licensed for liquor consumption.

 Lake Okanagan Resort was originally developed in the late 1970's and early 1980's.
 One of the first of its kind in the region, the Resort remains a popular destination given its wide range of amenities, quiet location and range of accommodation types.